JustBerkhout/nectar-tutorials/ardc/keypairs/keypairs.md

 - Create a folder for your Keys  in a suitably permanent place that is only accessible to you
 - Move your downloaded Private key file into your new key folder.

 PuTTY on Windows uses a slightly different Private key file format.
-If you are a Windows user and you intend to use PuTTY to ssh-connect to your instances, you will need to do a key conversion using PuTTYgen.
+If you intend to use PuTTY to ssh-connect to your instances, you will need to do a key conversion using PuTTYgen.

 ## ssh-keygen method
 Duration: 4:00